einsteinliu/einsteinliu.github.io/_posts/2016-08-06-WPF-DataBinding.md

 }
 ```

-This is very ridicules.
+This is not very elegante.

 In WPF, we use MVVM (Model–view–viewmodel) pattern, it put the **Model** and **View** in MVC pattern much closer with the help of the data binding technique:

 ![MVVMPattern]({{ site.url }}\images\csharp\MVVMPattern.png)

-The logic is simple: the **View** and the **ViewModel** have the same structure and they are binded together, so when I changed the ViewModel, the View will automatically presents the ViewModel.
+The logic is simple: the **View** and the **ViewModel** have the same structure and they are binded together, so when I changed the ViewModel, the View will automatically present the ViewModel.
 Then all the "set" and "get" works are no longer needed once the View and ViewModel are binded.

 ### DataBinding Implementation Details

 #### <center>Defining the DataContext</center>

-Data binding works in a **DataContext**, before every thing is started, we must define the DataContext. **DataContext must be a object, this object is the "ViewModel" of our GUI and all the data bindings will be done on this object.** If the data we use are not all combined into one class but exist as our MainWindow's properties, we set the DataContext to be the MainWindow it self:
+Data binding works in a **DataContext**, before everything is started, we must define the DataContext. **DataContext must be an object, this object is the "ViewModel" of our GUI and all the data bindings will be done on this object.** If the data we use are not all combined into one class but exist as our MainWindow's properties, we set the DataContext to be the MainWindow itself:

 ```c#
 public MainWindow()